Strathmore University Financial Aid Office

 3. Continuing students applying for financial aid must ensure that they have applied for a HELB loan within the set deadlines.

-4. Respond promptly to all correspondences from the Financial Aid Office and request for additional information/clarification regarding your application.
+4. Respond promptly to all correspondence from the Financial Aid Office and request additional information/clarification regarding your application.

 5. Ensure that all contacts provided to the Financial Aid Office are current.
 If they are not current, you run the risk of not receiving communication from the University.

 7. Financial Aid Office staff are available to help when you have questions.
-Contact the Financial Aid Office by email: financialaid@strathmore.edu with any questions or concerns about financial aid.
+You may reach out to us via the financial aid official email address: financialaid@strathmore.edu with any questions or concerns about financial aid.

 Frequently Asked Questions